yetanotherchris/yetanotherchris.dev/content/blog/2010-08-17-6-ways-to-get-the-current-directory-in-csharp.md

 - 4207229875
 ---

-*Small update: added the dotnet core way of doing things*
+*Small update: added the dotnet core way of doing things (Directory.GetCurrentDirectory())*

 ### System.AppContext.BaseDirectory
-This is the prefered replacement for AppDomain.CurrentDomain.BaseDirectory in .net core (at least until the API appears for AppDomain, if it ever will).
+This is the prefered replacement for AppDomain.CurrentDomain.BaseDirectory in .net core beta (at least until the API appears for AppDomain, if it ever will).

 ### AppDomain.CurrentDomain.BaseDirectory